+44 (0)1744 881 756

 Medicines Use Review (MUR)

-All Imaan Pharmacies now offer a detailed consultation about your medicines called a Medicines Use Review (MUR).
+All Imaan pharmacies now offer a detailed consultation about your medicines called a Medicine Use Review (MUR).
 An MUR is especially useful for people who are taking several medicines.
 You can talk about what you’re taking, when you should be taking it, and any side effects you might be concerned about.
 You should also tell your pharmacist if you are taking any over-the-counter medicines or any herbal remedies.
-They can advise you whether these can be taken at the same time or not.
+They can advise you on whether these can be taken at the same time or not.

 If you’re having problems, your pharmacist can offer advice or, if necessary, advise you to see your GP.
 You can ask for an MUR, or your pharmacist or GP might recommend one.
 They are done in a private consultation room in the pharmacy and you don’t have to pay.
 Afterwards, you’ll be given a written record of the consultation and a copy will be sent to your GP.

 Don’t just take our word for it, Imaan pharmacies have had fantastic feedback regarding our services… Check out our pre-reg testimonials: